Tremors and horocycle dynamics on the moduli space of translation surfaces: Tremors

 Clearly Proposition \ref{prop: uniform ac closed} implies Proposition \ref{prop: semicontinuity} in the case that \equ{eq: star} holds.

-\begin{proof} We will write $\beta_n = \beta_{\nu_n}$ for a sequence of $c$-absolutely continuous transverse measures $\nu_n$ on $M_{q_n}$ (in particular the $\nu_n$ are non-atomic).
-Our goal is to prove that there is a transverse measure $\nu$ on $M_{ q}$ such that $\beta = \beta_\nu$.
-It suffices to consider the restriction of the transverse measure to a particular finite collection of transverse arcs, which we now describe.
+Recall that any translation surface has a polygon decomposition, and that fixing a polygon decomposition on a marked surface makes it possible to consider the same polygon decomposition on nearby marked surfaces.
+For the proof of Proposition \ref{prop: uniform ac closed}, we introduce polygon decompositions which are useful for understanding transverse measures to the horizontal foliation.

-Recall that any translation surface has a polygon decomposition.
-In such a decomposition, some edges might be horizontal, and corresponding edges on nearby surfaces may intersect the horizontal foliation with different orientations.
-This will cause complications and in order to avoid them, we introduce a special kind of polygon decomposition, which we will call an {\em adapted polygon decomposition (APD)}.
+In a general polygon decomposition of a surface, some edges might be horizontal, and corresponding edges on nearby surfaces may intersect the horizontal foliation with different orientations.
+This will cause complications and in order to avoid them, we introduce an {\em adapted polygon decomposition (APD)} of a surface.
 An APD is a polygon decomposition in which all polygons are either triangles with no horizontal edges, or quadrilaterals with one horizontal diagonal.
 Any surface has an APD, as can be seen by taking a triangle decomposition and merging adjacent triangles sharing a horizontal edge into quadrilaterals.
 We fix an APD of $M_{q}$, with a finite collection of edges $\{J_i\}$, all of which are transverse to the horizontal foliation on $M_{ q} $.
-Since we are considering marked surfaces, we can use a marking map and the comparison maps of \S\ref{subsec: atlas of charts} and think of the arcs $J_i$ as arcs on $S$, as well as on $M_{q_n}$, for all large enough $n$.
-Moreover for all large $n$, the edges $\{ J_i\}$ are also a subset of the edges of an APD on $M_{ q_n}$ and they are also transverse to the horizontal foliation on $M_{ q_n}$.
-Note that on $M_{ q_n}$ the APD may contain additional edges that are not edges on $M_{ q}$, namely some of the horizontal diagonals on $M_{ q}$ might not be horizontal on $M_{ q_n}$ and in this case we add them to the $\{J_i\}$ to obtain an APD on $M_{ q_n}$.
+Since we are considering marked surfaces, we can use a marking map representing $\til q \in \pi^{-1}(q)$ and the comparison maps of \S\ref{subsec: atlas of charts} and think of the arcs $J_i$ as arcs on $S$, as well as on $M_{q'}$ for any marked translation surface $\til{q'}$ sufficiently close to $\til q$.
+Moreover, the edges $\{ J_i\}$ are also a subset of the edges of an APD on $M_{ q'}$ and they are also transverse to the horizontal foliation on $M_{ q'}$.
+Note that on $M_{ q'}$ the APD may contain additional edges that are not edges on $M_{ q}$, namely some of the horizontal diagonals on $M_{ q}$ might not be horizontal on $M_{ q'}$ and in this case we add them to the $\{J_i\}$ to obtain an APD on $M_{ q'}$.